eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/t-support-and-maintenance-by-the-wallet-provider.md

 The support and maintenance functions of the Wallet Provider are in the current ARF mostly implicit and embedded under technical topics that either link to issuance, revocation or lifecycle management of technical artefacts (functional requirements under various topics).

 Some functions of a Wallet Provider related to sustained customer support, data protection and active engineering towards keeping the Wallet Instances of an Wallet Solution up to date are part of Wallet certification.
-This is covered via implementing acts and by the Member States' national certification schemes, and are beyond the mandate of the [Regulation].
+This is covered via implementing acts and by the Member States' national certification schemes, and are beyond the mandate of the [European Digital Identity Regulation].
 Thus, the ARF will not list non-functional requirements for the topic(s).

 ### 3.2 Wallet Instance maintenance related data collection

 Wallet Solution maintenance requires monitoring of the solution functions by the Wallet Provider, including Wallet Instances used by the users.
 It is customary for the mobile application developers to collect limited bug and error reports at runtime for improvement purposes (the development team will receive these and prioritise error fixes according to professional error severity analysis).
 Error logs collected should never contain personal data of the User.
 Question of what data of the Wallet User, or of the Wallet Instance should be monitored for this purpose was discussed in the first meeting to collect suitable data points, and are documented in table 1.

 In case the Wallet Instance is run mostly remote (at the Wallet Solution Provider server with associated HSM), the Wallet Instance can be just a 'viewer' app, and therefore multiple apps can be viewed as the same Wallet Instance.
-Nevertheless, he ARF defines (see topic 38, WURevocation_09) how the Wallet Provider must handle situation where one 'viewer app', one part of its components is no longer secure - The Wallet Unit is revoked entirely in case the data collected from a single device/app triggers need to revoke an individual app instance.
+Nevertheless, the ARF defines (see topic 38, WURevocation_09) how the Wallet Provider must handle situation where one 'viewer app', one part of its components is no longer secure - The Wallet Unit is revoked entirely in case the data collected from a single device/app triggers need to revoke an individual app instance.

-List of possible data type to be collected, reasons for collection and how the Wallet Instance monitoring should occur (frequency, mechanisms, should the collection require Wallet User's approval beyond standard app vendor practices) is collected in the following table, and is recommended to be added to [section 6.5.3.2](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/docs/architecture-and-reference-framework-main.md#6532-wallet-provider-requests-data-about-the-users-device-from-the-wallet-instance) of the ARF:
+List of possible data types to be collected, reasons for collection and how the Wallet Instance monitoring should occur (frequency, mechanisms, should the collection require Wallet User's approval beyond standard app vendor practices) is collected in the following table, and is recommended to be added to [section 6.5.3.2](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/docs/architecture-and-reference-framework-main.md#6532-wallet-provider-requests-data-about-the-users-device-from-the-wallet-instance) of the ARF:

 | Data type                    |  Reason for monitoring (if applicable, regulation) |     Monitoring frequency etc.   |
 |------------------------------|----------------------------------------------------|-----------------------------|